Sports et divertissements: 14. Les Quatre-Coins (Puss in the Corner)

-15. Le Pique-nique (The Picnic) - Dansant
+15. Le Pique-nique (The Picnic)

-Dance-like.
-A pleasant outing - to which "Everyone has brought very cold veal" - gets rained out by a storm.
+Marked Dansant (Dance-like).
+A pleasant outing – to which "Everyone has brought very cold veal" – gets rained out by a storm.
 The music opens with a folk-like dance that segues into a veiled allusion to Claude Debussy's cakewalk Le petit Nègre (1909).
 After a recapitulation of the folk dance the piece ends abruptly with suggestions of thunder, which the picnickers initially mistake for the sound of an airplane.

-16. Le Water-chute (The Water Chute) - Gracieusement
+16. Le Water-chute (The Water Chute)

-Graciously.
+Marked Gracieusement (Graciously).
 To the strains of an innocuous waltz theme a pair of pleasure-seekers prepare to go on a water slide.
 The more reluctant of the two is persuaded with dubious reassurances ("You will feel as if you were falling off a scaffolding").
 Following an expectant musical pause the ride itself is evoked with dizzying plunging scales.
 The squeamish one feels sick afterwards but is told, "That proves you needed to have some fun."